girip11/bash_scripting/bash_guide/4_executables_and_paths.md

 install vim
 ```

+* To remove the alias, `unalias` shell builtin is used.

 ## Standard streams

 * stdin - standard input stream.
 By default its keyboard.
 File descriptor is 0.